kean/Get/README.md

 ### Creating Requests

-A request is represented using `Request<Response>` struct.
+A request is represented using a simple `Request<Response>` struct.
 To create a request, use one of the factory methods:

 ```swift
 let get = Request<User>.get("/user")